-“You’re stranded at cathedral-like train station in the near future, searching for a ticket out of town.
-Explore the secret passageways, interact with strangers, dig for records, and get hypnotized by the soundtrack[.] […] [P]layers will uncover a world where the fate of it’s musicians and artists is unclear, yet their tools of the trade are highly prized. […] [A] short first-person adventure game.”
+“[You are] stranded at cathedral-like train station in the near future, searching for a ticket out of town.
+Explore the secret passageways, interact with strangers, dig for records, and get hypnotized by the soundtrack[.] […] [Players] will uncover a world where the fate of [its] musicians and artists is unclear, yet their tools of the trade are highly prized. […] [A] short first-person adventure game.”

-But of course, the more or less simple collecting quest isn’t what makes “Off-Peak” a special game.
-Instead, the construction of the world and its atmosphere is what really fascinates me: The dialogues as well as the monologues of the train station’s occupants, the drugged cookies in the underground, the stares of the triplets that you can feel on you even though they are wearing sunglasses inside, the board game club, the mesmerizing soundtrack… There is so much to see, hear and read, just like in regular train stations.
-All the different people with their unique motivations and life stories; maybe that’s the reason why I always love to be near them.
-A place of transition, not just in the literal sense.
-Well then: All aboard, please!
+Of course, the more or less simple collecting quest is not what makes “Off-Peak” a special game.
+Instead, the construction of the world and its atmosphere is what really fascinates me: The dialogues as well as the monologues of the occupants, the drugged cookies in the underground, the stares of the triplets that you can feel even though they are wearing sunglasses inside, the board game club, the mesmerizing soundtrack… There is so much to see, hear and read, just as in regular train stations.
+Maybe that is the reason why I always love to be near them – they are places of transition, not just in the literal sense.
+[PLAY]